DominikAlberski/knowlege_wiki/JS/Vue/basic.md

 new Vue({
   el: '#app',

-  # as alternative to Vue.component we can use syntax and it is registered locally:
+  # as alternative to Vue.component we can use other syntax to register locally:
   # components: { MyComponent }

   data: {